bulk-dqm/bulk-data-export-client/README.md

 -g, --group-id <id>
 -m, --measure-bundle <measure-bundle>
 ```
-The `-d` and `-b` flags may also be provideed to specify storage directories.
+The `-d` and `-b` flags may also be provided to specify storage directories.
 If not provided, the end-to-end workflow will use the default directory paths.

 ## License

-Copyright 2022 The MITRE Corporation
+Copyright 2022-2023 The MITRE Corporation

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at